Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: A Predictive CLT for Supervised Settings

-\end{enumerate} Then there exists a kernel $\tilde F(x,t)$ such that $F_n(x,\cdot)$ converges weakly to $\tilde F(x,\cdot)$ for every $x\in\mathcal X$, $\PP$-a.s. \end{theorem} In the literature, when \eqref{eq:quasimartingale} holds $(F_n(x,t))_{n \ge 0}$ is referred to as a \textbf{quasi-martingale}.
-We emphasize that \eqref{eq:quasimartingale} is used here as a sufficient regularity condition to ensure the existence of the limit kernel $\tilde F$; we do not claim it is necessary.
-This result can be further strengthened by adding a conditional independence assumption on the covariate process, as stated in the next theorem.
+\begin{theorem} Assume that the following conditions hold: \begin{description}[itemsep=2pt,topsep=2pt,parsep=0pt] \item[(i)] $\mathcal Y$ is compact. \item[(ii)] For every $t\in \mathcal Y$, the functions $x\mapsto F_n(x,t)$ are equicontinuous. \item[(iii)] For every $x$ and $t$, $\sum_{k\geq n} \EE(\Delta_k(x,t)\mid Z_{1:k-1})\rightarrow 0$ $\PP$-a.s. \end{description} Then there exists $\tilde F(x,t)$ such that $F_n(x,\cdot)$ converges weakly to $\tilde F(x,\cdot)$ for every $x\in\mathcal X$, $\PP$-a.s. \end{theorem} Condition (ii) of Theorem~\ref{th:convergence} is to be understood in an almost-sure sense under $\PP$.
+In practice we construct credible bands on a finite evaluation grid in $x$, where (ii) reduces to continuity of $F_n(\cdot,t)$ on a finite set and is trivially satisfied.
+Note that condition~(iii) of Theorem~\ref{th:convergence} is weaker than the quasi-martingale condition $\sum_{n\geq 1}\EE[|\EE[\Delta_n\mid Z_{1:n-1}]|]<\infty$ \citep{fortini26principled}, as it asks only that the signed tail sums of the conditional drifts $b_n$ vanish, without requiring absolute summability.
+Theorem~\ref{th:convergence} can be further strengthened by adding a conditional independence assumption on the covariate process, as stated in the next theorem.